Bachelor of Science in Business and Administration with a major in actuarial science.

 The available courses prepare students for the first five examinations of the Society of Actuaries and Casualty Actuarial Society.
 These courses also enable students to obtain credit for the three Validation by Educational Experience subjects.
 Students typically are ready to take their first examination after two or three semesters and their second exam after three or four semesters.

-To be fully prepared for Exam C (one of the first five actuarial examinations), students should also complete Actuarial Science 160 (Credibility and Simulation).
+To be fully prepared for the fifth professional examination, students should also complete Actuarial Science 160.

-For a current model schedule, see the Actuarial Science Web site
+For a current model schedule, see the Actuarial Science Web site: /cbpa/acts

 The joint major in actuarial science and finance provides students with an opportunity to study two subjects that require somewhat similar skills.
 The goal of the program is to provide students in four years with the essential skills required in both fields.